5 Music Skills With Their Mental Health Benefits

 - Accelerates your cognition.
 Playing a musical instrument has a positive effect on your brain's ability to function - you process things quicker, the power to concentrate increases and reasoning ability also heightens.

 - Acts as a stress management tool.
 When you play a musical instrument or sing, all your thoughts and feelings come into play.
-You convey what you feel like through your music, this making you feel less stressed.
+You convey what you feel like through your music, thus making you feel less stressed.
 For this reason, karaoke is a great way to destress.

 - Makes you more confident.
 Learning any new skill reflects in your personality and gives you more confidence.
 Therefore, successfully learning a musical instrument contributes to self-esteem and adds to your pride.
 All in all, this accomplishment makes you happy.
 With this accomplishment comes the confidence to play or sing in front of others.
 This builds up your confidence levels and lowers your inhibitions to freely express yourself.